balena-io/balena-cli/docs/balena-cli.md

 ## os versions &#60;type&#62;

 Show the available balenaOS versions for the given device type.
-Check available types with `balena devices supported`.
+Check available types with `balena device-type list`.

 balenaOS ESR versions can be listed with the '--esr' option.
 See also: https://www.balena.io/docs/reference/OS/extended-support-release/